-- An applicant or participant must request a Fact Finding Review within 45 calendar days from the mailing date of the Notice of Eligibility for JALs or W-2 services or within 45 calendar days of the mailing date for manual EA notices, or within 45 calendar days from the effective date of the decision announced in the notice, whichever is later. - The W-2 agency must notify the Petitioner of the scheduled Fact Finding Review appointment within 3 working days after the date the request for Review is received by the agency. - The W-2 agency must schedule the Fact Finding Review within 8 working days from the date the request for Review is received by the agency. - The Fact Finder must issue a decision within 5 working days after the Review date. - The Fact Finder must mail a copy of the decision by 1st class mail to the last known address of the petitioner on the same day a final decision is reached. - The W-2 agency must comply with the Fact Finding decision within 10 calendar days after the decision date. - The W-2 agency is required to enter Fact Finding information into CARES screen WPFF by the 10th day of each month for the prior month.
+- An applicant or participant must request a Fact Finding Review within 45 calendar days from the mailing date of the Notice of Eligibility for JALs or W-2 services, or within 45 calendar days from the effective date of the decision announced in the notice, whichever is later. - The W-2 agency must notify the Petitioner of the scheduled Fact Finding Review appointment within 3 working days after the date the request for Review is received by the agency. - The W-2 agency must schedule the Fact Finding Review within 8 working days from the date the request for Review is received by the agency. - The Fact Finder must issue a decision within 5 working days after the Review date. - The Fact Finder must mail a copy of the decision by 1st class mail to the last known address of the petitioner on the same day a final decision is reached. - The W-2 agency must comply with the Fact Finding decision within 10 calendar days after the decision date. - The W-2 agency is required to enter Fact Finding information into CARES screen WPFF by the 10th day of each month for the prior month.